 - Give you support as you transition into a new workplace environment.

 - Ensure you excel professionally and potentially open up their professional networks to you.

 If you are interested in getting a professional mentor speak with your Careers Advisor or email email@example.com

 Getting a job isn’t just about polishing up your CV.
 It’s also about building confidence through enriching experiences.
 That’s why we run a number of regular workshops and events.

 Interview Prep & Pizza

 Get first-hand interview advice from HR and recruitment professionals in this interactive and highly effective session.

 For many people, young and old, the interview is the most daunting stage of the application process.
 But as the saying goes, practice makes perfect!
 So, in this session you get the chance to practice your interview skills in a series of short mock interviews followed by instant quality feedback.
 Our volunteers all have professional experience in interviewing candidates for a diverse range of industries and are, therefore, best placed to provide you with the skills and knowledge you need to impress your future employer.

-For more information about Interview Prep & Pizza please get in touch with your Employment consultant or email email@example.com
+For more information about Interview Prep & Pizza please get in touch with your Careers Advisor or email Dawn, Head of Partnerships.

 Exclusive Career Opportunities